www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

         Otherwise, not all line augmentations are up to date, when these are rendered.
       * [ ] Ensure, that the user sees a complete snapshot of the mirror.
       * [ ] Enforce, that all things in the table like the argumentation are nicely rendered for the user.
+          * [x] Time step description
+          * [ ] CURRENT ExistenceCost
+              * [ ] Create builder interface for RaterBasedOnLineGroup in order to easily extend this interface in the future.
+                Use new class LineGroupRater for that and deprecate GroupRater.
   * [ ] The entity manager has an error.
   * [ ] Consider rendering HTML elements on client side via Tabulator via dependency injection, in order to get some sort functionality.